Spectral gaps of random graphs and applications: Probability bounds

 For such pairs, however, we have that $|T_2| = \Theta(n^7),$ and hence the contribution to the variance of $S$ is $o( (\Exp S)^2).$ In the same way, the contributions of $T_3$ and $T_4$ are smaller still.
 As each is individually of order $o( (\Exp S)^2 )$, we have that $S>0$ with high probability. \end{proof}

-\begin{lemma} Suppose that $p = \omega(1/n),$ then for any $\epsilon >0,$ the number of vertices not in the giant component is at most $n e^{-(1-\epsilon)np}$ with high probability. \end{lemma} \begin{proof} Set $R$ to be the number of vertices not in the giant component.
-Then $R < r$ if and only if there is no collection $W$ of at least $r$ vertices for which $W$ is disconnected from $W^c.$ The expected number $\Exp N_r$ of such collections $W$ is given by
+\begin{lemma} Suppose that $p = \omega(1/n),$ then for any $\epsilon >0,$ the number of vertices not in the giant component is at most $n e^{-(1-\epsilon)np}$ with high probability. \end{lemma} \begin{proof} Set $R$ to be the number of vertices not in the largest component of $G(n,p)$.
+If $W$ is the set of these vertices, then $W$ satisfies $e(W,W^c)=0.$ Therefore, if there is no collection $W$ of at least $r$ vertices such that $e(W,W^c)=0,$ then $R < r.$